ietf-wg-cellar/matroska-specification/codec_specs.md

 Initialization: For FFV1 versions 0 or 1, `CodecPrivate` **SHOULD NOT** be written.
 For FFV1 version 3 or greater, the `CodecPrivate` **MUST** contain the FFV1 Configuration Record structure, as defined in [@!RFC9043, section 4.3], and no other data.

+### V_JPEG2000

+Codec ID: V_JPEG2000

+Codec Name: JPEG 2000

+Description: Each Matroska frame corresponds to a JPEG 2000 image, as defined in [@!JPEG2000].

+Initialization: none

 ### V_MJPEG

 Codec ID: V_MJPEG